Anxiety Always

-Anxiety Always is an album released by the Detroit, Michigan electronic duo ADULT. in September 2003.
-Although the band had released the album Resuscitation in 2001, this release is considered to be their true full-length debut album, as Resuscitation was essentially a compilation of past single releases.
+Anxiety Always is an album by ADULT., the Detroit, Michigan electronic duo.
+It was released on April 7, 2003, in the United Kingdom, followed by a release in the United States on April 8, 2003.
+Although the band had released the album Resuscitation in 2001, Anxiety Always is generally regarded as their first full-length studio album, as Resuscitation primarily compiled earlier single releases.

 ADULT. consists of instrumentalist Adam Lee Miller and vocalist Nicola Kuperus.
 Kuperus is also a visual artist and provided the album's cover art photography.
 Upon its release Anxiety Always received positive reviews from critics, who praised the duo's expansion of their mostly-synthesizer-based sound, as the album contains prominent guitar and bass guitar elements.

 Anxiety Always was released independently by Miller and Kurperus on their Ersatz Audio record label.